-If you are someone who would like the expertise of two to three therapists for the price of one; a therapist whose main focus is to learn the most up-to-date and effective theory and techniques; a therapist who has a growing passion and investment in their working and honing their skills; and free pricing options, working with a therapist intern is a great option for you.
+If you are someone who would like the expertise of two to three therapists for the price of one; a therapist whose main focus is to learn the most up-to-date and effective theory and techniques; a therapist who has a growing passion and investment in their working and honing their skills; and affordable pricing options, working with a therapist intern is a great option for you.

 Interns are closely supervised by fully licensed therapists

 Interns always have one clinical supervisor, and often two: one clinical supervisor at the site they are interning, and often one clinical supervisor in their educational program as well.
 These supervisors are fully licensed and credentialed, and often have special training to become supervisors themselves.
 Interns review and consult with their supervisor(s) on all of their cases, which means that you are not only getting one therapist working on your case, but two or three therapists whose time, expertise, and investment are applied to working with you in therapy.

 Interns are constantly learning the most up to date techniques and theories

 Interns are still completing their master’s degree and are actively involved in their academic environment, which means it is literally an intern’s job to learn about how to be an outstanding therapist every day.
 The intern you may choose as your therapist not only spends a great deal of their time learning the most up-to-date theories and techniques, but also invests that time in working with their faculty, supervisors, and fellow interns to deepen their understanding and develop methods of application for those theories and techniques as well.
 In an intern, you are getting a therapist who is not only on the cutting edge of theory and technique but is also spends their days learning how to utilize those theories and techniques the most effective way.